An interest in design and construction are important for a career in the popular field of civil engineering

-Careers can develop in a number of ways and some employers may offer the flexibility to choose a specialist area of work.
-To develop your career at a fast pace, geographical mobility is useful.
+You can develop your career in a number of ways and some employers may offer the flexibility to choose a specialist area of work.
+To progress at a fast pace, geographical mobility is useful.
 With experience, it is possible to work abroad if you are employed by a large, multinational company.

 Employers vary as to how they develop and promote engineers, but generally graduates begin at graduate engineer level.
 Once chartership has been achieved, promotion to senior engineer level is possible, followed by principal engineer level with further experience.